oliviaschriber/AlloyTest_OliviaSchriber/README.md

 - You can modify `neededInputs` to match any field returned by the `/v1/parameters` endpoint.
 - The application uses `TypeToken` from Gson to avoid unchecked type warnings and ensure safe casting of JSON responses.
 - Regex validation overrides are hardcoded for `email_address` and `birth_date`.

 ---

+## Use of ChatGPT

+ChatGPT GPT-4o mini and GPT-4o were used for:

+- Improving code quality and readability
+- Building incremental improvements
+- Options available to parse JSON (decided on GSON) and help with formatting
+- Help with Javadoc style comments and drafting ReadMe

+---